ray-project/ray/doc/source/tune-searchalg.rst

 Model-Based Suggestion Algorithms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Often times, hyperparameter search algorithms are model-based and may be quite simple to implement.
-For this, one can extend the following abstract class and implement ``on_trial_result``, ``on_trial_complete``, and ``suggest``.
-The abstract class will take care of Tune-specific boilerplate such as creating Trials and queuing trials:
+For this, one can extend the following abstract class and implement ``on_trial_complete``, and ``suggest``.

-.. autoclass:: ray.tune.suggest.SuggestionAlgorithm
+.. autoclass:: ray.tune.suggest.Searcher
     :show-inheritance:
-    :noindex:

-    .. automethod:: ray.tune.suggest.SuggestionAlgorithm.suggest
     :noindex: